Thórsmörk – Rjúpnafell and the hidden valley

 A shower of rain approached in the distance, adding even more drama to the landscape – and my state of mind.
 It came straight towards the top of Rjúpnafell.
 Oh no… now there’s going to be wet and slippery rocks as well as loose ones…

 I sat down on the sheltered side of the top, overlooking the ridge, and waited for the shower to pass.
 Trying to mentally encourage myself for the way back down.
 Meanwhile, I heard some deep and distinctive rumbling coming out of Katla.
 A few times.
 Glacier movement?
-Or… something else?
+Or… was it something else?

 No!
 I’m not going to panic!
-Panicking won’t do any good or help me out.
-I must stay calm & focussed.
-I’m not going to die on this mountain!
+Panicking won’t help me out.
+I must stay calm & focussed…

 Katla, distinctly rumbling in the distance a few times…